othpiik/NativeScript-Sidekick-Arch/README.md

 # NativeScript-Sidekick-Arch

-NativeScript-Sidekick-Arch is unofficial package re-build for package installer on archlinux and archbase distro.
+NativeScript-Sidekick-Arch is unofficial package and re-build for package installer on archlinux and archbase distro.

 How to install?